 Common objectives of a nominee company are:

 Avoid the Takeovers Code.
 Some companies wish to avoid a body of regulation called the Takeovers Code, which applies to companies with more than 50 (voting) shareholders and 50 share parcels.
-This objective can usually be met by offering non-voting shares.
+This objective can also be met by offering non-voting shares.
 And the Takeovers Panel has issued a partial exemption from the Takeovers Code for smaller companies.

 Avoid enhanced financial reporting obligations.
 Some companies wish to avoid enhanced financial reporting obligations that apply to companies with 10 or more shareholders.
 If desired, this objective can also usually be met by offering non-voting shares.